JonathanBout/SimpleCDN/src/core/README.md

 - `options.Footer`: Set a custom footer for generated index pages.
 Default is `Powered by SimpleCDN`, with a link to the github repo.
 - `options.PageTitle`: Set a custom title for generated index pages.
 Default is `SimpleCDN`.
-- `options.MaxCachedItemSize`: The maximum size of a file to cache in kB, other files will be streamed directly from disk.
-Default is `8_000` (8MB).
 - `options.AllowDotfileAccess`: Whether to allow access to files starting with a dot.
 Default is `false`.
 - `options.ShowDotFiles`: Whether to show files starting with a dot.
 Default is `false`.
   If `options.AllowDotfileAccess` is `false`, this option is ignored.